 There are many routes to take post-16 and some are listed below.

 SIXTH FORM (TENC)

-Sixth Form Colleges generally offer A-Level courses.
-Students would normally choose 3-4 A-Level courses to be completed over a two year period.
-Students are required to have achieved 4 Grade 4s including English and Maths in order to secure a place at either TENC or another Sixth Form College.
+As part of TENC we offer a range of courses in both A-Levels and Level 2 and Level 3 BTEC qualifications.
+Students would normally choose 3-4 courses to be completed over a two year period.
+Students are usually required to have achieved 4 Grade 4s in English and Maths in order to secure a place at either TENC or another Sixth Form College.

 Subjects offered at Sixth Form are much the same as are studied in school (KS4) but are of a higher level.
-There is also the opportunity to study other subjects such as Law, Psychology and Sociology.
-Sixth Form does offer vocational courses as well as A-Level courses and this information is normally given in the TENC prospectus and on the TENC website.
+There is also the opportunity to study other subjects such as Psychology, Hair and Beauty and Sociology.
+For more information please refer to the TENC prospectus and the TENC website.

 FE colleges generally offer vocational (work-related) and specialist qualifications.
 They tend to provide courses for 16-18 year olds as well as adult learners, and often have close links with the community.